upenn-libraries/xmlaminar/README.md

 ## Functionality
-xml-utils defines and implements a clean java and command-line API, providing a flexible level of abstraction for managing the document-based nature of XML representations of data.
+xmlaminar defines and implements a clean java and command-line API, providing a flexible level of abstraction for managing the document-based nature of XML representations of data.
 Functionality enabled includes: